Create a list of articles to read later. You will be able to access your list from any article in Discover.

 Another common species to look out for is the summer chafer, Amphimallon solstitialis.
 This is a smaller species that usually emerges at the beginning of June and is common around the date of the summer solstice, 21 June.

-'It does pretty much the same thing,' Hine said.
+'It does pretty much the same thing,' says Hine.
 'It flies around tree tops, nibbles leaves as adults and eats roots below ground as a larva.
 It is also prone to falling down chimneys.'

 ... or that it helped you learn something new.
 Now we're wondering if you can help us.